peterWSU109/ThermalPi/README.md

 1) Go to terminal and type "sudo nano config.txt"
 2) On the line directly below "Uncomment some or all of these to enable the optional hardware interfaces" type the following:
       "dtparam=i2c_arm=on,i2c_arm_baudrate=400000"
+3) Save changes and exit the file
-3) Reboot the Raspberry Pi
+4) Reboot the Raspberry Pi

 #### Check if the camera is detected by the Raspberry Pi
 *This section is different than the youtube video link*
-1) type "i2c_detect -y l" into terminal
+1) Type "i2c_detect -y l" into terminal.
+If is detected a single integer value should be present in a grid array of underscores
-2) if it is detected then run a quick test program, one is available in the reference code section in the main branch, [adacircuitpython example_code](https://github.com/peterWSU109/ThermalPi/blob/01376b959330d6dd1ddbc45c62da55b1f1fccd90/Reference_Code/Thermal_Camera_Example_Code.py)
+2) Next run a quick test program, one is available in the reference code section in the main branch, [adacircuitpython example_code](https://github.com/peterWSU109/ThermalPi/blob/01376b959330d6dd1ddbc45c62da55b1f1fccd90/Reference_Code/Thermal_Camera_Example_Code.py)